 Years ago, Jeff was playing classic rhythm & blues with the Zazu Pitts Memorial Orchestra.
 More recently, he has been touring the West Coast and Europe with the classic swing of Stompy Jones.
 Along the way he has recorded with Bill Withers and Taj Mahal, among others.
 He’s a versatile pro, but more than that—Jeff knows how to wail.
 When he steps up to the mike he blows the house down, and there are plenty of folks who say he is the most exciting saxophonist they’ve ever seen.

 Jimmy spent his early years carving out a name for himself in the highly competitive world of Los Angeles recording sessions.
-He earned several gold records there, and his long and varied list of credits include Billy Preston, Hall & Oates, Evelyn “Champagne” King, and even Celine Dion.
+He earned several Gold records there, and his long and varied list of credits includes Billy Preston, Hall & Oates, Evelyn “Champagne” King and even Celine Dion.
 When he came to the Bay Area, he joined Tom Rigney in the Sundogs, which subsequently became nationally known for their blend of zydeco and rock.

 Tickets are $15 in advance and $20 at the door.
-Advance tickets are available at the link below.
+Advance tickets are available at the link below, or you may purchase your tickets at the door the night of the show.
 Doors open one half hour before show time.
 We accept cash only at the door (ATMs are nearby).